Armenia Travel Guide

 Armenia Tourism

+The ancient temple of Garni and the Christian heritage sites like Etchmiadzin and Haghartsin Monastery are must-visit locations.
+The Armenian alphabet at Oshakan and the longest reversible tramway to Tatev Monastery are unique attractions that showcase Armenia’s rich history and culture.
 Armenia boasts a history dating back to the dawn of civilization, with some historians considering it the world's oldest Christian nation.
-Explore the UNESCO World Heritage Sites of Haghpat and Sanahin Monasteries, where intricate stonework and centuries-old manuscripts of Armenia's spiritual heritage.
-The iconic Geghard Monastery, partially carved into the cliffs, is another must-visit, as is the ancient city of Ani, a former capital of the Armenian Kingdom.
+Explore the UNESCO World Heritage Sites of Haghpat and Sanahin Monasteries, the iconic Geghard Monastery, partially carved into the cliffs, and the ancient city of Ani, a former capital of the Armenian Kingdom.

 Best time to visit Armenia

-The best time to visit Armenia is during May, June, September, and October when the weather is mild and the landscapes are at their most beautiful.
-These months provide the ideal conditions for exploring Armenia’s rich cultural heritage, and stunning natural scenery and engaging in outdoor activities without the summer crowds or winter chill.
+The best time to visit Armenia is from April to June and September to October when the weather is mild and warm and the landscapes are at their most beautiful.
+These months provide the ideal conditions for exploring Armenia’s rich cultural heritage, and stunning natural scenery and engagin...
+(Read More)

 Holidify's opinion on Travel to Armenia